StackVista/stackstate-docs/use/metrics-and-events/telemetry_streams.md

 ### Telemetry stream providers

-Telemetry streams in StackState are retrieved from an external data source.
-Telemetry collected by the StackState Agent is pushed to StackState, while telemetry collected by a StackState plugin is pulled directly from the data source.
+Telemetry streams in StackState contain log or metrics data that has been retrieved from an external data source.
+Telemetry can be pushed to StackState by the StackState Agent or pulled directly from the data source by a StackState plugin.

 ### Add telemetry streams